-Everyone should have the right to decide what does or does not happen to-or-with his or her own body, end of story.
+Everyone should have the right to decide what does or does not happen to-or-with his or her own body.

 Although the absence of love, integrity, dignity, truth, respect, compassion, or empathy won’t actually kill us, day-to-day life is so much better with those things woven into our society.

-We can turn a blind eye, place blame, point fingers, and become polarized, or, we could recognize that under all the labels, identities, and skin tones we are all human beings with the same basic wants and needs.
-Let’s face it; every single race and religion has perpetrated violence, or wrongdoing at some point in history against others or their own people so stepping down off the high horse is probably a good place to start.
+We can turn a blind eye, place blame, point fingers, and become polarized, or, we could recognize that under all the labels, identities, and skin tones we are all human beings with the same basic wants and needs and strive to help one another fulfill those needs.
+Let’s face it; every single race and religion has perpetrated violence, or wrongdoing at some point in history against others, or their own people so maybe focusing on being humans with humility is a good place to start.